insider19/awesome-rubies/README.md

 # awesome-rubies

-A collection of awesome Rubies (compilers, interpreters, virtual machines, parsers, doc generators, version managers, etc.)
+12A collection of awesome Rubies (compilers, interpreters, virtual machines, parsers, doc generators, version managers, etc.)

 Note: :gem: stands for the RubyGems page and :octocat: stands for the GitHub page.